AgentMC/Sao18/Translate/En/PR-III-01.md

 He shouted.

-Even through the empty outer space and the thick armor of the dragon, the voice of the swordsman sounded elegantly in the ears of Suteica.
+Even through the empty outer space and the thick armor of the dragon, the voice of the swordsman sounded elegantly in the ears of Stika.

 『_Release • Recollection!!_』